The last Mr Pennyman

 When Jim met Ruth

-Jim and Ruth were the last Mr and Mrs Pennyman of Ormesby Hall and because they had no children the Pennyman line ended with them.
-Upon Jim’s death in 1961 he bequeathed Ormesby Hall, park and home farm to the duty of the care of the National Trust, with Ruth continuing to live at Ormesby until she passed away in 1983.
+Jim and Ruth were the last Pennymans of Ormesby Hall and, because they had no children, the Pennyman line ended with them.
+Upon Jim’s death in 1961 he bequeathed Ormesby Hall, it's parkland and home farm to the care of the National Trust, with Ruth continuing to live at Ormesby until she passed away in 1983.